vgandari/tok/README.md

 headings into the generated document to break it up into sections.
 Depending on what `tok` determines to be the maximum heading depth, headings will be generated based on the table below.
-The maximum heading depth computed is higher with the `--extra-headings` option than with the `--headings` option.
-For short documents, `--headings` has no effect.
-Even for longer documents, `--headings` is recommended for generating a draft that is closer to the final version of the document.

 Max Depth | Heading Types
 -- | --